liam2/liam2/doc/usersguide/source/model.rst

                 # 1: single, 2: married, 3: cohabitant, 4: divorced, 5: widowed
                 - civilstate:   int
                 - partner_id:   int
+                - earnings:     float

 This example defines the entity person.
 Each person has an age, gender, is dead or not, has a civil state, possibly a partner.
 We use the field civilstate to store the marital status as a switch of values.

-Some variables are *observed* in that their value in the starting period can be found in the data set supplied.
-Some other variables defined in the field set are not present in the input file.
+By default, all declared fields are supposed to be present in the input file (because they are *observed* or computed elsewhere and their value can be found in the supplied data set).
+The value for all declared fields will also be stored for each period in the output file.

+However, in practice, there are often some fields which are not present in the input file.
 They will need to be calculated later by the model, and you need to tell LIAM2 that the field is missing, by using "initialdata: false" in the definition for that field (see the *agegroup* variable in the example below).

 *example* ::

     entities:
         person:
             fields:
-                # period and id are implicit
                 - age:          int
-                - dead:         bool
-                - gender:       bool
-                # 1: single, 2: married, 3: cohabitant, 4: divorced, 5: widowed
-                - civilstate:   int
                 - agegroup:     {type: int, initialdata: false}
-                - partner_id:   int

-Note that a field name is not reserved to one entity (i.e. several entities may have a field with the same name).
+Field names must be unique per entity (i.e. several entities may have a field with the same name).

 links